Lunexa-AI/right-line/docs/project/MVP_ARCHITECTURE.md

 -----

 ## 4) Security & Privacy (Unchanged)
-JWT validation and Firestore Security Rules remain the cornerstone of the security model, ensuring users can only access their own data.
+JWT validation, Firestore Security Rules, and the new proxied document endpoint remain the cornerstone of the security model, ensuring users can only access their own data.

 -----

 ## 5) Non-Functional Requirements

 - **Latency**: The P95 target of <2.5s is more aggressive given the multi-step agentic process.
 Each LLM call in the planner and validation step adds latency.
-Caching strategies and optimizing the retrieval stack will be critical.
+Fetching chunks from R2 introduces network latency that must be minimized (e.g., via parallel requests).
+Caching strategies will be critical.
 - **Cost**: The agentic loop introduces additional LLM calls, increasing operational costs.
 The trade-off is a significant increase in accuracy and reasoning capability.
 Start with a simple rewrite and add more complex decomposition as needed.
 - **Modularity**: The pipeline should be designed in a modular way, allowing different strategies (e.g., HyDE vs. multi-query, different rerankers) to be swapped in and out for evaluation.